mandlerm/BookTracker/NOTES.md

 FIXED - Category controller.  show action.
 ONLY books association to current user ***

-When I sign in with OmniAuth, the url looks funny:  http://localhost:3000/users#_=_

 BooksController  line 38.
 Render did not work.  redirect did.